vsrinivas/fuchsia/development/languages/fidl/reference/language.md

 _H_ can be one of: `channel, event, eventpair, fifo, job, process, port, resource, socket, thread, vmo`.
-New types will be added to the fidl language as they are added to Zircon.
+New types will be added to the FIDL language as they are added to Zircon.

 ```fidl
 // A record which contains some handles.